north-numerical-computing/anymatrix/readme.md

 * [nessie](nessie/private/Contents.m) - matrices from real-life networks.
 * [regtools](regtools/private/Contents.m) - matrices from regularization problems.

+## What's New

+The following matrices have been added since v1.0.

+- core/collatz
+- Hadamard matrix of Edelman and Friedman: anymatrix('hadamard/hadamard',16,9)

 ## Quick start

 ### Inspect and generate a matrix